Best Sun Hats for Hiking of 2025

 SIZES: One size fits most, adjustable

-A baseball cap is a popular sun hat for runners because caps offer no-fuss sun protection.
-However, the main downside of a baseball cap is that it doesn't offer ear or neck protection.
+A trucker hat is a popular sun hat for runners because they offer no-fuss sun protection.
+However, the main downside is that it doesn't offer ear or neck protection.
 A baseball cap can work in a pinch, but it isn't the best solution to protect the sensitive skin on your face, ears, and neck from harmful UV rays.

 One of the best options we found is by Patagonia, which makes a colorful duckbill hat with an extra-long brim for those who prefer this style.
 It's Fair Trade Sewn certified and made of 100% recycled plastic from old fishnets.
 It even has a glare-reducing underbill.
 It has the option to remove the back panels and crown for more ventilation on runs.
 You can put them back for the classic trucker hat look when not running.
 However, if you're outdoors for more than an hour, you'll prefer the ear and neck protection other hats provide.